 I can’t wait to go back to this garden located in the Coachella Valley (which you may have heard of because of its famous music festival).
 If you go, be sure to check the website as they are only open certain days and are closed for summer.

-Here are the gardens as seen by Lucy & I:
+Here is Sunnylands Center & Gardens as seen by Lucy & I:

 The estate itself is now used as a retreat for high powered world leaders to meet in peace and privacy to work on whatever issue confronts them.
 We did not tour the historic estate but that is saved for another visit.
 Plus, that means there’s a whole other garden to be seen!